Most sustainable destinations

 6 Mins

-What did we learn from 2025?
-Sustainable tourism trends that will shape 2026 2025 December 31 By 2025, tourism had in many ways "returned" to its peak: according to the UN Tourism World Tourism Barometer, international tourist arrivals increased by 5% in the first nine months of 2025 compared to the same period in 2024, and exceeded 2019 levels by 3%.
+What have we learned from 2025?
+Sustainable tourism trends that will define 2026 2025 December 31 By 2025, tourism had in many ways "returned" to its peak: according to the UN Tourism World Tourism Barometer, international tourist arrivals increased by 5% in the first nine months of 2025 compared to the same period in 2024, and exceeded 2019 levels by 3%.
 However, this surge highlighted an important point: growth alone is not the goal.
 The real question is how destinations can remain liveable for locals while staying attractive to travellers.
 The following trends are based on the experiences of 2025 and are expected to gain further momentum in 2026 – not just in theory, but in very practical decisions: what guests choose, how providers prepare, and what tools destinations can use to manage the pressure more effectively.

 Read -